Skip to content

 Formula & Method

-Volume (cubic feet) = length × width × (depth in inches ÷ 12).
+Volume = length × width × depth.
 Cubic yards = cubic feet ÷ 27.
-Tons ≈ cubic yards × 1.4.
+Tons ≈ cubic yards × 1.4 (about 1.68 tonnes per cubic meter).
+Enter driveway size in feet with depth in inches, or in meters with depth in centimeters.

 Example Calculation